ArtistView/controller-bar/README.md

 This repository holds the contoller-bar component.
 This component allows the user to play, pause, skip, heart, repeat, mute, shuffle, and repeat album functionalities.
 Other functions include cover-art display, song progress-display bar that allows user to move song time forward and backward, and a volume bar.

-Application is now deployed on Heroku and can be visited on the link below: https://fast-spire-49543.herokuapp.com/
+Application is now deployed on Heroku and can be visited at: https://fast-spire-49543.herokuapp.com/

 ## Related Projects